isomerpages/singhealth-ermcs/_abstract/NOTIFICATION.md

 * Authors will be notified for poster submission by **28 April 2023** if the abstract has been accepted.

-* Authors will be required to be present at the Congress for an oral presentation to address queries on 27 & 28 June 2023 if their posters are selected for presentation or display.
+* Authors are required to be present at the Congress for an oral presentation to address queries on 27 & 28 June 2023 if their posters are selected for presentation or display.
 More details will be furnished to selected participants closer to date.